Braxtar/Blender-AutoRig-by-VBO/README.md

 attached.
 Point Claude at a ZBrush TPoseMesh OBJ and it follows `SKILL.md`: import → pick the rigging approach → rig → weight → pose → export → hand back to ZBrush.
 Each script has a `CONFIG` block at the top; edit the paths/values and run the file through the connector.

-## Credit

-Method by **Gareth Brewer**, workshop hosted by **Pablo Muñoz Gómez / ZBrushGuides**.
-This skill packages that workflow for Blender 5.x and adds the round-trip safety tooling and a 2026 auto-rigging decision gate.